 Whether you’re a veteran of driving two-wheeled vehicles or have recently received your full motorcycle driving licence, we’ll take you through what kind of travel insurance you’ll need for riding motorcycles overseas.

-You may get cover for riding motorcycles, mopeds and scooters through either a standard travel insurance policy or an adventure activities add-on (which costs extra).
+You may get travel insurance with moped, motorcycle and scooter cover through either a standard travel insurance policy or an adventure activities add-on (which costs extra).
 It depends on the insurer and what they offer, as well as your individual circumstances, needs and budget.

-Like most types of travel insurance, some things won’t be covered.
+Like most types of travel insurance, some things won’t be covered even if you purchased additional motorcycle cover.
 While policy exclusions can differ across insurers, common travel insurance exclusions relating to two-wheeled vehicles include:

 Check the PDS to know exactly what’s excluded.
 Knowing to what extent an insurer covers these instances can help provide peace of mind when exploring an international destination from the seat of a motorbike.